Dylan Carlson Player Props: Cardinals vs. Nationals

 Dylan Carlson At The Plate

-- Carlson has five doubles, a triple, five home runs and 20 walks while hitting .241.
+- Carlson is batting .237 with five doubles, a triple, five home runs and 20 walks.

-- He has hit a long ball in 7.4% of his games this year, and 2.6% of his plate appearances.
+- Looking at the 55 games he has played this season, he's hit a home run in four of them (7.3%), and in 2.5% of his trips to the plate.

-- Carlson has driven home a run in 13 games this year (24.1%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on two occasions..
+- Carlson has had an RBI in 13 games this year (23.6%), including five multi-RBI outings (9.1%).
+He has also driven in three or more of his team's runs in two contests.

-- In 19 of 54 games this season, he has scored, including multiple runs once.
+- In 20 of 55 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.